-Virginia's date of conformity with the Internal Revenue Code (IRC) was advanced from December 31, 2014 to December 31, 2015, with limited exceptions.
-Virginia will continue to deconform from the bonus depreciation allowed for certain assets under federal law; the five-year carryback of certain federal net operating loss (NOL) deductions generated in Taxable Year 2008 or 2009; the federal income tax treatment of applicable high yield discount obligations; and the federal income tax treatment of cancellation of debt income realized in connection with certain business debts.
+Virginia will continue to deconform from the following: bonus depreciation allowed for certain assets under federal law; the five-year carryback of certain federal net operating loss (NOL) deductions generated in the 2008 or 2009 taxable years; the federal income treatment of applicable high yield discount obligations; and the federal income tax treatment of cancellation of debt income realized in connection with certain business debts.
+In addition, Virginia will continue to deconform from the following temporary changes made by the Coronavirus Aid, Relief, and Economic Security ("CARES") Act: suspension of certain NOL limitations for Taxable Years 2018, 2019, and 2020 and increasing the business interest limitation for Taxable Year 2019 and 2020.

-At the time these instructions went to print, the only required fixed date conformity adjustments were those mentioned above.
-However, if legislation is enacted that results in changes to the IRC for the 2016 taxable year, taxpayers may need to make adjustments to their Virginia returns that are not described in these instructions.
+At the time these instructions were published, the only required conformity adjustments were those mentioned above.
+However, if legislation is enacted that results in changes to the IRC for the 2024 taxable year, taxpayers may need to make adjustments to their Virginia returns that are not described in these instructions.
 Information about any such adjustments will be posted on the Department's website at www.tax.virginia.gov.